eduardor626/AVR_Projects/README.md

 ### Tech
-The programming language used is C.  Programming the Atmega microcontroller.
+The programming language used is C. Programming the ATmega1284 microcontroller using the AVR-toolchain.
+The AVR® Toolchain is a collection of tools/libraries used to create applications for AVR microcontrollers.

+# Link To Video Demo